Ran9waves/personal_projects/automated-garden/README.md

     <img src="https://github.com/user-attachments/assets/d4f34dbd-73ec-48cc-93bf-08d116575a20" alt="my banner">
 </p>

+To create this project, the following languages were used:

+[![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=ran9waves&layout=compact)](https://github.com/ran9waves)

+#How to execute the program (UNDER CONSTRUCTION)

-1. Run venv.sh to create the virtual environment and install the requirements automatically [![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=ran9waves&layout=compact)](https://github.com/ran9waves)
+1. Run venv.sh to create the virtual environment and install the requirements automatically
+2. At this moment the notification system module and the database of the plant can run separately.
+This project is still under contruction and in an upcoming future, some modules described below will be interconnected)
+3. To run the Database: python3 plant_database.py

-# Database of the plants that I have
+# Database of the plants in the garden
     - this database should allow me to introduce:
         - type of plant
         - when was it planted